 Then there's Delta, Southwest, JetBlue, and Alaska.
 This group recognized that most travelers feel uncomfortable sitting shoulder-to-shoulder with strangers in the middle of a pandemic.
 So, in a risky move, they opted to block middle seats on every flight.
 In doing so, they gambled short-term profits hoping that their customer-friendly policies would incite greater customer loyalty.

 For the last several months, Delta's policy involved blocking middle seats for single passengers and pairs.
-Moreover, as one of the loudest proponents of mask-use and social distancing while traveling, Delta has announced an extension to these policies through at least March 30, 2021.
+Moreover, as one of the loudest proponents of mask-use and social distancing while traveling, Delta just announced an extension to these policies through at least April 30, 2021.

 Hawaii has only recently reopened for tourists, meaning most of Hawaiian Airlines' routes haven't operated for some time.
-Now that schedules are reopening, the airline has announced that it will continue blocking middle seats through December 15, 2021.
+Now that schedules are reopening, the airline stopped blocking middle seats on December 15, 2020.

 With the onset of COVID-19, Southwest suddenly found itself the largest airline in the world by the number of seats.
 It was also one of the first airlines to start blocking middle seats.
-Now, the airline has announced a surprising end to this popular policy before the holiday season.
-Starting December 1, 2020, Southwest will no longer maintain an artificial passenger cap or block middle seats.
+Unfortunately, the airline disappointed fans in late October by announcing that it would end this policy before the holiday season.
+As of December 1, 2020, Southwest once again is selling flights to capacity.

 In general, I've felt far more comfortable booking flights with airlines blocking middle seats over those that weren't.
 While studies show that the risk of contracting COVID-19 on an airplane is relatively low, the extra space simply made me feel more comfortable.
-So, barring a total turnaround to the current health crisis, I genuinely hope the remaining airlines reconsider ending this customer-friendly policy.
+So, barring a total turnaround to the current health crisis, I'm glad that Delta continues to extend this customer-friendly policy.